-3.10 State Equipment
+3.10 Use of State Equipment

-- A. Except as provided by this Contract, no employee shall be permitted use of any State machine, equipment, or communication system, including but not limited to computer, photocopier, E-mail, voice mail, fax machine, for Union organizing or other Union purposes. - B. An employee may be permitted reasonable use of State telephones or E-mail for representation activities.
-This means an employee may be permitted to contact the local Union representative to seek representation or set an appointment regarding filing a grievance or complaint (as defined in Article 6) or matters listed in Section 3.3(A) and (C). - C. Use of State telephones or E-mail for representational purposes activities shall not: - incur additional charges to the State; - 2. interfere with the operations of the State; - 3. contain language that is libelous, obscene, defamatory, or of a partisan political nature. - D. Any use of State time for activities permitted in this Section shall be subject to prior notification and approval by the employee's immediate supervisor in accordance with Section 3.3(C) of this agreement. - E. E-mail messages are not considered private or secure information and are subject to being monitored by the department. - F. Employees who are UAPD officers or stewards shall be permitted minimal and incidental use of State E-mail to notify members of union meetings, announcements, updates, and events, as the department permits for other non-State business purposes.
+- A. Except as provided by this Contract, no employee shall be permitted use of any State machine, equipment, or communication system, including but not limited to computer, photocopier, E-mail, voice mail, fax machine, for Union organizing or other Union purposes. - B. An employee may be permitted reasonable use of State telephones or E-mail for representation activities. - C. Use of State telephones or E-mail for representational activities shall not: - 1. incur additional charges to the State; - 2. interfere with the operations of the State; - 3. contain language that is libelous, obscene, defamatory, or of a partisan political nature. - D. Any use of State time for activities permitted in this Section shall be subject to prior notification and approval by the employee's immediate supervisor in accordance with Section 3.3(C) of this agreement. - E. E-mail messages are not considered private or secure information and are subject to being monitored by the department. - F. Employees who are UAPD officers or stewards shall be permitted minimal and incidental use of State E-mail to notify members of union meetings, announcements, updates, and events, as the department permits for other non-State business purposes.